cs7641-g13/cs7641-g13.github.io/index.md

 ![image](https://user-images.githubusercontent.com/23053768/161850722-962b633d-2529-4d18-8d74-48f3887288e6.png)

+#### Support Vector Classifier

+For input to the support vector classifier (SVC), non-numerical features, i.e. team names are converted to one-hot vector representations of size 30 each (there are 30 unique teams in total), and dates are disintegrated into 3 features- day, month and year.

+Three different parameters were considered in the grid search parameter optimization: the kernel function used in the algorithm (linear, polynomial, or gaussian rbf), the value of the regularization parameter C (0.03, 0.1, 0.3, 1, 3), and the degree of the kernel function if polynomial (2, 3, 4).
+The grid search revealed that the best choice of parameters was an SVC using a linear kernel function and a C of 0.1.
+Since no polynomial kernel function was used, the degree is irrelevant.

+The SVC fitted using these parameters achieved an accuracy of 60.00% on the test dataset.

 #### Fully Connected Neural Network

 For input to the fully connected neural network(FCNN), non-numerical features, i.e. team names are converted to one-hot vector representations of size 30 each (there are 30 unique teams in total), and dates are disintegrated into 3 features- day, month and year.